rvagg/archived-ender-tutorial-guts/README.md

 *You can run this as [example1](http://rvagg.github.com/ender-tutorial-guts/example1/example1.html), also available in my GitHub [repository](https://github.com/rvagg/ender-tutorial-guts) for this article.*

-This should look relatively familiar to a jQuery user, you can see that Bonzo is providing some of the important utilities you need for modifying the DOM.
+This should look relatively familiar to a jQuery user -- you can see that Bonzo is providing some of the important utilities you need for modifying the DOM.

 ## Jumping straight in, Bonzo inside Ender

-Lets see what happens when we use a simple Ender build that includes Bonzo.
-We'll also include Qwery so we can skip the `document.getElementById()` noise and Bean, just to demonstrate how neatly the libraries can mesh together.
+Let's see what happens when we use a simple Ender build that includes Bonzo.
+We'll also include Qwery so we can skip the `document.getElementById()` noise, and we'll also use Bean to demonstrate how neatly the libraries can mesh together.

-We do this on the command line with: `ender build qwery bean bonzo` and end up with a file named *ender.js* that we'll load in our page.
+This is done on the command line with: `ender build qwery bean bonzo`.
+A file named *ender.js* will be created that can be loaded on a suitable HTML page.

 Our script becomes: